Highlands Ranch Market Insights

 How to Price Your Highlands Ranch Home for Maximum Equity

 Many sellers start by checking big-brand online valuation tools.
-But here is the reality of the modern real estate market: Automated valuation models (AVMs) can be 15% to 25% off of your home’s true market value.
+But here is the reality of the modern real estate market: Automated valuation models (AVMs) are regularly 15% to 25% off of your home’s true market value.
 An algorithm has never walked through your front door.
 It cannot see your heavy-lifting structural upgrades, it doesn’t know the condition of your HVAC system, and it cannot evaluate your lot’s grading.
-To price a home to win in Highlands Ranch and the greater Denver metro, you need more than a generic online calculator.
+To price a home to win in Highlands Ranch, you need more than a generic online calculator.
 You need a boots-on-the-ground strategy.

 1. The Strategy: Beyond the Standard CMA

-When you work with a standard real estate agent, they will pull a Comparative Market Analysis (CMA) that looks at recently sold homes in your zip code with the same number of bedrooms and bathrooms.
+When you work with a standard real estate agent, they will pull a basic Comparative Market Analysis (CMA) that simply looks at recently sold homes in your zip code with the same number of bedrooms and bathrooms.
+That is lazy, and it leaves money on the table.

 2. The Trap: Pricing with Emotion